jhaiduce/advect1d/README.md

 python advect_imf.py
 ```

-This downloads four days worth of ACE data from CDAWeb, and then advects it to the bow shock.
+This downloads a short period of DSCOVR solar wind data from CDAWeb, and then advects it to the Earth.
 It will take several minutes.
 Output will be written to advected.h5.

 To plot the results, run